 Whenever you need urgent care, call your Primary Care Provider first.
 Your Primary Care Provider or the provider-on-call is always available, day or night.
 He or she may either suggest that you come to the office or go to an emergency room or Urgent Care center.
-If you can be treated in your provider's office or at an In-Network Urgent Care center your out-ofpocket expense will usually be lower.
+If you can be treated in your provider's office or at a participating Urgent Care center your out-of-pocket expense will usually be lower.